-My play Trace will have a rehearsed reading at The Tristan Bates Theatre on the 21st December 2017 at 9pm as part of their festival of new writing The 12 days of Christmas.
-Booking info soon.
-It will be directed by Alice Fitzgerald and cast includes Louisa Connolly -Burnham, Elina Saleh, Stephen Tiller, Charlie Buckland, Nicholas Fretwell and Sara Pelosi.
+My play Trace was selected for the 12 days of Christmas festival of new writing at The Tristan Bates Theatre on the 21st December 2017.
+It was directed by Alice Fitzgerald and the cast included Michaela Carberry, Elina Saleh, Stephen Tiller, Charlie Buckland, Nicholas Fretwell and Sara Pelosi.
+Currently in development with Alice Fitzgerald and hoping for production Autumn 2018.

 My third play Four O’clock flowers was selected to be part of Scriptspace at The Space Arts centre in August 2017 and was presented as a rehearsed reading.
 It deals with the aftermath of a serous violent crime in London and the two mother’s that are left behind to find a place to heal and grieve.
-This is hoping to be developed further in early 2018.
+This is being developed further with The Space Arts Centre in summer 2018.

-In July 2017My play Fire blight was recently part of Arcola theatre’s PlayWrought#5 festival of rehearsed readings.
+In July 2017My play Fire blight was selected to be part of Arcola theatre’s PlayWrought#5 festival of rehearsed readings.
 It had a great response and is now in the process of a re-draft.
 It was directed by ALice Fitzgerald and the cast included Chante Faucher, Mckell David, Sara Pelosi and Andrew Neil.

 ‘If you don’t let anyone in then you will break, good and proper.
 No one likes seeing what’s there, inside.
 We’re pretty ugly fuckers, humans.
 But when times are like this, we have to look out for each other.
 We have to’

-In October 2016 I co – created, produced with the Pleasance Theatre and starred in my one woman show Can you hear me running? which opened at the Pleasance Theatre London ran for three weeks and had a great response and 4 and 5 star reviews.
+In October 2016 I co – created, produced and starred in my one woman show Can you hear me running? written by Jo Harper, which opened at the Pleasance Theatre London and ran for three weeks receiving 4 and 5 star reviews.
 This was generously funded by Arts Council England.

 Can You Hear Me Running? is beautifully written by Harper and lovingly performed by Breckon Richards.
 She keeps it real throughout, she has an extraordinary capacity to draw the audience in and gets us to share the downs and the ups, the flat and the bumpy and, of course, the music and the silence of her highly personal experience.
 And having had to put her body, involuntarily, on the line, Loo bares her soul so that we can all take a little piece of it away with us and either count our blessings or be encouraged to stand up to our privations.
 Peter yates London Theatre 1.